gknowles/dimcli/docs/README.md

 ## After Actions
 After actions run after all arguments have been parsed.
-After actions are used to implement opt.prompt().
+For example, opt.prompt() is implemented as an after action.
 Any number of after actions can be added and will, for each option, be called in the order they're added.
+They are called with the three parameters, like other option actions, that are references to cli, opt, and const string respectively.
+However the const string is always empty(), so any information about the value must come from the opt reference.

 The function should:
 - Do something interesting.